3 Reasons Why a First-Time Expert May Not Be Your Best Choice

 Some attorneys are inclined to select a first-time expert after being dazzled by the expert’s credentials or enthusiasm for the case.
 Other attorneys suggest that an expert witness who doesn’t make a habit of testifying can more easily be portrayed as a knowledgeable source.
 Plus, these experts will appear more loyal to the facts and specifics of their field than to any litigation party.
 Sometimes the reason for wanting to work with an inexperienced expert could even be that they are a known entity.
 Perhaps the expert is someone the attorney already has a relationship with and trusts.

 A first-time expert could possibly help an attorney avoid opposing counsel’s attempt to paint the expert as a hired gun.
-Though, there are several drawbacks to working with an expert with no litigation experience attorneys must consider.
+Though, there are several drawbacks to working with an expert with no litigation experience that attorneys must consider.

-1) Learning the Litigation Ropes Takes Time
+1. Learning the Litigation Ropes Takes Time

 The primary drawback of working with an inexperienced expert witness is time.
 First-time experts always need a lesson on the relevant legal standards and how to comport with them.
 As a result, a legal team may spend more time reviewing the expert’s report or preparing the expert to provide testimony than originally anticipated.
 And of course, all of that time is on the clock.
 More often than not, attorneys need to replenish an expert’s retainer agreement much faster than anticipated.
 Cutting corners on the time spent with an experienced witness, however, can spell disaster.
 It’s imperative that a new expert receive the proper foundation required for success in the current case

 An expert with a history of participation in the litigation process will have a much stronger understanding of the trial preparation and performance process.
 Experienced experts already understand processes for record review and consultations, conducting expert tests, report writing, depositions, and court appearances.
 They also tend to be familiar with confidentiality and expert testimony requirements.
-Some experts are well-versed in the requirements for qualifying an expert witness and admissibility of an expert’s report, particularly if most or all of their service as an expert has taken place within the same jurisdiction.
+Some experts are well-versed in the requirements for qualifying an expert witness and the admissibility of an expert’s report, particularly if most or all of their service as an expert has taken place within the same jurisdiction.
 This means that more than likely, the expert’s report will need fewer revisions.

 Attorneys will generally get more bang for their buck when they select an expert who has more litigation experience because they spend significantly less time (and money) preparing an experienced expert.

-2) Establishing Case Theory May Be Tricky
+2. Establishing Case Theory May Be Tricky

 Experts who are new to legal consulting work may not understand that, although causation and liability are closely linked, they are two separate questions.
 It will take the attorney time to explain these concepts to a new expert.
 Plus, there’s always the risk that this framework may be tricky to grasp.

 When discussing whether to choose a seasoned expert or an inexperienced expert, consider the gravity of the issue in the case and the stake of the matter at hand.
-A seasoned expert will likely be a better advocate for the highly-contested issues such as standard of care in medical cases.
+A seasoned expert will likely be a better advocate for highly-contested issues such as the standard of care in medical cases.
 Seasoned experts will also be more skilled in speaking to liability and causation involved in multi-million- or billion-dollar damages.
 In high-stakes litigation, stronger experts almost always lead to larger payouts.

-3) Inexperienced Experts May Overstep in Their Opinions
+3. Inexperienced Experts May Overstep in Their Opinions

 The worst-case scenario for an attorney is the exclusion of their expert’s testimony for straying into the judge’s province.
 Under Federal Rule of Evidence 704(a), expert witnesses may offer testimony on factual issues that a jury will decide as the “trier of facts.”
 They cannot, however, render legal opinions or advise a jury on the law.
 They must not even tread too closely to legal opinions by asserting what law applies in a case.
 Further, experts may not infer that a defendant violated the relevant law.
 This is the sole arena of the judge.
 They will toss expert testimony out if they perceive a whiff of legal opinion in the expert’s testimony.